Grilled Salmon with Brown Butter Citrus Sauce

 - Temperature of salmon when done: use a meat thermometer and remember to take the temperature at the thickest part of the fillet.
 Take salmon off the grill when it reaches 135°F at the thickest part and let it rest.
 (USDA recommends salmon safe temperature to be 145°F but some people feel that it is overdone.)

-- Approximate time for salmon to cook: 8-12 minutes for thinner salmon filets but exact times depends on the thickness of the meat.
+- Approximate time for salmon to cook: 12-18 minutes for thinner salmon and medium thickness filets.
 (Large and thick salmon can take 18-20 minutes.)

-- Cedar, alder are good wood to use with salmon.
+- Cedar and alder are good wood to use with salmon.
 You can use a smoke box and add some wood chips into it.
 Place the wood box right with the charcoal on your grill.

 Nutrition